cityblock/commons-starter-project/README.md

 The methods your model should include are:

-- getAll(txn: [Transaction](https://stackoverflow.com/questions/974596/what-is-a-database-transaction)) ­ returns all Pokemon, ordered by pokemonNumber ascending
+- getAll(txn: [Transaction](https://stackoverflow.com/questions/974596/what-is-a-database-transaction)) - returns all Pokemon, ordered by pokemonNumber ascending
-- get(pokemonId: string, txn: Transaction) ­ returns a single Pokemon, and associated items
+- get(pokemonId: string, txn: Transaction) - returns a single Pokemon, and associated items
-- create(input: IPokemonCreateInput, txn: Transaction) ­ creates and returns a Pokemon
+- create(input: IPokemonCreateInput, txn: Transaction) - creates and returns a Pokemon
-- edit(pokemonId: string, pokemon: IPokemonEditInput, txn: Transaction) ­ edits an existing Pokemon
+- edit(pokemonId: string, pokemon: IPokemonEditInput, txn: Transaction) - edits an existing Pokemon
-- delete(pokemonId: string, txn: Transaction) ­ marks a Pokemon as deleted, but does not actually delete it from the database
+- delete(pokemonId: string, txn: Transaction) - marks a Pokemon as deleted, but does not actually delete it from the database

 _Note: All model methods need to take a transaction (as you see above)._ In order to be able to eager load the items (the the pokemon get() method) you will need to generate the skeleton of the items file in tandem.

-After that is all set, write the model for items in `Item.ts`:
+After that is all set, write the model for items in `item.ts`:

-- get(itemId: string, txn: Transaction) ­ returns a single item
+- get(itemId: string, txn: Transaction) - returns a single item
-- create(input: IItemCreateInput, txn: Transaction) ­ creates and returns an item
+- create(input: IItemCreateInput, txn: Transaction) - creates and returns an item
-- edit(itemId: string, pokemon: IItemEditInput, txn: Transaction) ­ edits an existing item
+- edit(itemId: string, item: IItemEditInput, txn: Transaction) - edits an existing item
-- delete(itemId: string, txn: Transaction) ­ marks an item as deleted, but does not actually delete it from the database
+- delete(itemId: string, txn: Transaction) - marks an item as deleted, but does not actually delete it from the database

 Again, be sure to include at least one test per method.
 Finally, make another pull request!
 For your Model data model to be properly typed, you will want to define and import the item interface.